CGJennings/se3docs/docs/um-install-other.md

 >
 > **Java 16+ support**
 >
 > Due to how the script engine currently works, the command line argument `--illegal-access=permit` must be passed to Java for scripted plug-ins to function correctly.
 (This option is not as scary as it sounds.)
+Altogether this means a command line like the following:
+>
+> ```bash
+> java -Xmx2g --illegal-access=permit -javaagent:strange-eons.jar -cp strange-eons.jar strangeeons --xDisableJreCheck
+> ```

 ## Installation steps